Tolga1452/logchu/README.md

 // With chalk
 const chalk = require('chalk');

-logger.custom('Hello, world!', chalk.dim.red(' ')); // You have to use a single space character as text for chalk
+logger.custom('Hello, world!', fromChalk(chalk.dim.red(' '))); // You have to use a single space character as text for chalk
 ```

 ## Randomization